isaac-araujo/pwdpy/README.rst

 Below are some examples of pwdpy usage.

-Output: one password with letters and digits:
+One password with letters and digits:

     $ pwdpy -le -d
-    MT06aRK1
+    $ MT06aRK1

-Output one password with 12 digits:
+One password with 12 digits:

     $ pwdpy -l 12 -d
-    304751766483
+    $ 304751766483

-Output one password with all characters possibility:
+One password with all characters possibility:

     $ pwdpy -le -d -p
-    PY>8OH+y
+    $ PY>8OH+y

-Output: a list containing 3 passwords with all characters possibility:
+A list containing 3 passwords with all characters possibility:

     $ pwdpy -q 3 -le -d -p
-    ['Xw]6ua77', 'SfmCrlg)', 'I9):o8Oa']
+    $ ['Xw]6ua77', 'SfmCrlg)', 'I9):o8Oa']

-Output: one password with all characters possibility from the charset file:
+One password with all characters possibility from the charset file:

     $ pwdpy -cf ./wordlist.txt
-    }=W8jb4y
+    $ }=W8jb4y

 Python module
 =============